 The Cafe Bar is currently closed outside of performances but we are hoping to reopen as soon as we can.

-There are no plans to stream The Dumb Waiter at present.
-If you keep an eye on our website or sign up to our mailing list you’ll be the first to hear about any future announcements.
+There are currently no plans to live stream The Death of a Black Man or Raya.
+Please sign up to our mailing list to be the first to hear about future live streams.

 Our actors take regular Covid-19 tests under medical supervision so they can rehearse and perform as normal.
 All company members have temperature checks upon arrival for rehearsals and performances.
 The director and other members of the creative team are socially distanced from the cast and each other at all times.
 The director and other members of the creative team wear face coverings at all times during rehearsals.
 During performances, all company members will be following social distancing backstage and wear face coverings, except the cast.
 Carefully designed routes are in place backstage to allow company members to move around safely.